Chappell–Ganguly controversy: Aftermath

 Ganguly emerged with prolific figures in both Test and ODI cricket in the year 2007.
 He scored 1106 Test runs at an average of 61.44 (with three centuries and four fifties) in 2007 to become the second highest run-scorer in Test matches of that year after Jacques Kallis.
 He was also the fifth highest run-scorer in 2007 in ODIs, where he scored 1240 runs at an average of 44.28.
 He formally retired in 2008.
 In 2008, veteran South African batsman Gary Kirsten was appointed head coach of the national team after a less-publicised selection process.
 Kirsten brought in Paddy Upton as a mental coach, and Prasad and Singh were retained in their specialist roles.

 In November 2007, Chappell alleged that he was a victim of a "racist attack" at the Bhubaneshwar Airport in January 2007 when a fan "whacked him" behind his ear, and accused the BCCI of covering up the issue.
 He also went on to say, "As I said to the BCCI in a letter, had it been one of the players who was attacked there would have been an outcry, but because it was me no-one seemed to care.
 The reply came back talking about my racist comments." and added "There was a cover-up.
 Everyone went into cover-up mode.
 It was quite obvious it was a serious assault.
 It wasn't just a push in the back as the media was led to believe.
 The whole thing was played down.
 The only phone call I got from the BCCI asked me whether it really happened."
-In response, BCCI secretary Niranjan Shah told Cricinfo, "No way can it be called racist.
+In response, BCCI secretary Niranjan Shah told ESPNcricinfo, "No way can it be called racist.
 We treated the issue just like we would have treated [it with] any other Indian player.
 I remember calling him and finding out the issue.
 We also enhanced security and provided adequate protection.
 The local police also provided us with support."
 Chappell later downplayed the incident saying his comments came at "an emotional time".